microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Secure Update🔓

-As someone who began experimenting with Copilot for Security (CfS) nearly a year ago, it's rewarding to see not just a product, but a platform, excel expectations.

 Read [Vasu Jakkal's Copilot for Security April-1 global availability announcement](https://www.microsoft.com/en-us/security/blog/2024/03/13/microsoft-copilot-for-security-is-generally-available-on-april-1-2024-with-new-capabilities/).
 Copilot for Security has grown into an ecosystem of more than [100 partners](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners)!
 As the ecosystem continues to grow, so too will **[Non-Microsoft plugins](https://learn.microsoft.com/en-us/security-copilot/plugin-other).** As a partner, learn how to create and manage your own custom plugins **[here](https://learn.microsoft.com/en-us/security-copilot/manage-plugins?tabs=securitycopilotplugin).**

 Also, explore the results of our recent **[Randomized Controlled Trial for Copilot for Security](https://go.microsoft.com/fwlink/?linkid=2262764&clcid=0x409&culture=en-us&country=us).**